aureus123/catalogs/results/README.md

 But in the printed catalog, it says 19°7'.9, thus leading to a separation of 30 arcmin.
 In fact, star PPM 141127 is near the printed position, as expected.
 Below, a portion of the BD catalog is shown:
 ![Alt text](bd.png?raw=true "Printed catalog")

+Curated version can be found in file *cat/bd_curated.txt* (but take into account that only errors found above were corrected, I mean, declinations up to +19 were considered).

 ### 3. Typo errors found in Cordoba Durchmusterung digital catalog

 In 2018, with this approach 45 typo mistakes were found in the current CD catalog at VizieR (for declinations -23 and -24), see https://data.mendeley.com/datasets/5wwwtv7c8c/1/files/4934a81a-5a03-46b1-9098-4004733511a7